 - Give your family extra emotional support during a difficult time

-Learn more about the Palliative Care Program at Seattle Children’s.
+- Palliative Care at Seattle Children’s

 Occupational therapists (OTs) help people learn how to do the tasks of daily life when a health problem affects abilities like eating, bathing and writing.
 Seattle Children's has the largest group of OTs in the Pacific Northwest dedicated to working with babies, children and teens.